openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

 (otx) ...$ otx build Custom_Object_Detection_Gen3_ATSS --backbone mmdet.ResNet --train-data-roots <path/to/train/root> --val-data-roots <path/to/val/root>

 ```

-If train dataset root  and validation dataset root are the same - pass the same path to both options.
-For example, you have standart COCO format for object detection:
+If the train dataset root and validation dataset root are the same - pass the same path to both options.
+For example, you have a standart COCO format for object detection:

 ```
 coco_data_root
   |---- annotations